aldopando/BellabeatCaseStudy/README.md

 - Users over 600 MET-minutes per week are meeting the MET-minutes necessary for a good overall health.
 Besides maintaining a good health, the more MET-minutes accomplish during the week, the more health benefits.

+Due to we are calculating MET-minutes per week, we need to fairly calculate this value through using full weeks.
+Therefore, we will filter out the data to include only the users who logged activity for all 7 days in each week.
+This is important because some of these weeks might have less than 7 active days for certain users.

 Query.

 	WITH weekly_METminutes AS (